- Acne is the main cause of scarring regardless of gender, age, and skin type of people.

 - Laser Toning: Laser toning involves the application of advanced laser technology to remove red, pigmented, and red acne scars.
 It also helps in fading post-acne skin discoloration.

 Pre & Post-Care Guidelines Related To Acne Scar Treatments:

-Prevent the formation of new scars before opting for an acne scar treatment by not picking acne spots and developing poor skincare habits.
-Apply sunscreen every day before stepping outside in day time and avoid exposing your skin too much to the sun.
+- Prevent the formation of new scars before opting for an acne scar treatment by not picking acne spots and developing poor skincare habits.

 Clinic Next Face follows a holistic approach and offers the required pre and post-care guidance so you get the best results after our acne treatment.
 We aim to redefine the skincare quality and deliver advanced dermatology solutions.